-Today, NOAA’s Aquarius undersea laboratory is the only undersea habitat in the world devoted to science.
+At the time of this writing, NOAA’s Aquarius undersea laboratory is the only undersea habitat in the world devoted to science.
 The habitat, owned by NOAA and managed by the University of North Carolina at Wilmington, is stationed about 18 meters (60 feet) below the surface at the base of a coral reef in the FKNMS.
 Scientists live in Aquarius during extended missions to study and explore our coastal ocean, 6.5 kilometers (4 miles) from shore.

 Aquarius was originally designed and funded by NOAA's National Undersea Research Program (now part of NOAA’s Office of Ocean Exploration and Research) in the mid 1980s and has life support systems that allow up to four scientists and two technicians to live and work underwater, in reasonably comfortable living quarters, for missions lasting up to 30 days.